aroudaki/app-builder/docs/architecture_design_and_execution_plan.md

 - **Version Tracking**: Maintains conversation history for rollback

 #### 🛠️ Real-Time Development Environment
-- **Docker Containers**: Each app runs in an isolated Docker environment
+- **Temporary Docker Containers**: Each app runs in an isolated, ephemeral Docker environment created from pre-built base images
 - **Live Reloading**: Changes are immediately reflected in the preview
 - **Error Detection**: Build errors are automatically detected and fixed
 - **Package Management**: Automatic dependency installation and management